 Lauren is probably what some people would consider 'high functioning' (she calls this 'putting on a mask').
 She received a BA in Linguistics and English Literature, an MSc. in Language Pathology and qualified, trained and worked as a Speech and Language Therapist, later specialising within Neurology.
 However, Lauren battled privately with episodes of mental ill-health across a spectrum of severity and categories for over half her life with no support beyond trial and error medication given to her in 10 minute GP appointments and no psychological support or attempt to understand the underlying causes of her symptoms.
 Inevitably, the mask she had become pretty skilled at holding up, eventually got too heavy and she first went into crisis a few years ago.
 She was then diagnosed with complex post-traumatic stress disorder (CPTSD) with aspects of post-traumatic stress disorder (PTSD).

 Since then, she has dedicated herself to her own recovery (a far from linear journey) as well as supporting others facing mental health challenges and illness and who have struggled to access the support they need and deserve.

-In the last year, Lauren has represented the services that she volunteers with in Derby University and has presented to Derbyshire Clinical Commisioners, healthcare professionals and the Police Crime Commissioner about her own experiences and the difficulties for people with mental health problems in accessing crisis services with the aim of developing a more effective pathway for access to urgent mental healthcare services.
-She has presented to staff within the voluntary sector on the CHIME recovery model and recently attended a 3-day international conference on Recovery as well as a conference for leaders with lived experience within healthcare.
+Lauren has represented the services that she volunteers within Derby University and has presented to Derbyshire Clinical Commisioners, healthcare professionals, and the Police Crime Commissioner about her own experiences and the difficulties for people with mental health problems in accessing crisis services with the aim of developing a more effective pathway for access to urgent mental healthcare services.
+She has presented to staff within the voluntary sector on the CHIME recovery model and attended conferences around recovery, lived experience leadership, peer support, adverse childhood experiences and trauma.
 She is also a member of a service advisory group for a local mental health charity as well as a member of the Research into Recovery network.

 Lived experience of mental illness

 Attempts to end life